News Latest Information

 foods that help with heartburn

 Many people experience occasional heartburn or acid reflux.
 Heartburn is the backflow of stomach acid into the esophagus, and it’s often caused by what you eat.
 Thankfully, there are certain foods that are known to reduce, relieve, and help heartburn.
+Knowing what to eat when you have heartburn can help you get back to feeling comfortable sooner.

 If you experience acid reflux more than twice a week, you may have a more serious condition called GERD.
 Schedule an appointment today.